 A few questions and answers about the master:

-Q - Why studying Economics and Psychology ?
+Q - Why study Economics and Psychology?

-A1. from a 1918 Journal of Political Economy paper (emphasized by us): "The only way in which the economist can keep his studies from duplicating the psychologist's work is by taking his psychology from those who have specialized in that field.
+A1. from a 1918 Journal of Political Economy paper (our italics): "The only way in which the economist can keep his studies from duplicating the psychologist's work is by taking his psychology from those who have specialized in that field.
 To rely on the mere fact of choice, regardless of the kind of motives behind it, might seem to take economics out of all dependence on psychology, but it does not really do so, save at the cost of becoming utterly meaningless.
 The economist may attempt to ignore psychology, but it is a sheer impossibility for him to ignore human nature, for his science is a science of human behavior.
 Any conception of human nature that he may adopt is a matter of psychology, and any conception of human behavior that he may adopt involves psychological assumptions, whether these be explicit or no. If the economist borrows his conception of man from the psychologist, his constructive work may have some chance of remaining purely economic in character.
 But if he does not he will not thereby avoid psychology.
 Rather he will force himself to make his own, and it will be bad psychology."
 Clark (1918, p.4, http://www.jstor.org/stable/1820785).

 A2.
 "Psychology is really the basis from which any social science must start and in terms of which all fundamental explanation must run." according to the famous economist Joseph A. Schumpeter (1954, cited in Paul.
 A. Samuelson: p.27 in History of Economic Analysis, OUP).